mozilla-releng/balrog/docs/source/infrastructure.rst

 -   Launch EC2 instance (you probably a compute-optimized one, and at least 100GB of storage).

 -   Generate an access token for your CloudOps AWS account.
 If you don't have a CloudOps AWS account, talk to Ben Hearsum or Bensong Wong.
-Put the token in a plaintext file somewher on the instance.
+Put the token in a plaintext file somewhere on the instance.

-    -   If you've chosen local storage, you'll probably need to format and mount volume.
+    -   If you've chosen local storage, you'll probably need to format and mount the volume.

 -   Install s3fs by following the instructions on https://github.com/s3fs-fuse/s3fs-fuse.